 This year Vanderbilt is ranked 18th spot in the US News rankings.
 As can be expected at a top school, getting in is a very competitive process.
 To give you a better idea of what GPA and LSAT you need to get into Vanderbilt law, here are the numbers for students who enrolled last year:

 Vanderbilt LSAT/GPA numbers for the J.D.
 Class of 2023:

 Vanderbilt Law LSAT numbers:

 Having numbers between these 25th-75th percentile ranges makes you a competitive applicant for Vanderbilt Law.
-If both your numbers are over the medians, you have a very high chance of admission.
+If both your LSAT and GPA numbers are over the median, you have a very high chance of admission.

 To prove that they mean what they say, Vanderbilt also encourages applicants to partake of the opportunity to conduct an in-person interview with VLS admissions officers.
 You can do this by visiting the school or, if you can’t get to them, you can schedule interviews at a multitude of locations throughout the country.
 More information here.